Kwinn-Korth/README-Generator/README.md

 ## Installation

-Clone the repo to your local machine, run "npm install" to install the necessary dependecies, run node index.js to run the script to get the terminal prompts to write in.
+Clone the repo to your local machine.

 ## Usage

-Just run "node index.js" to get the prompts to fill out in your terminal.
+Run "npm install' to install the necessary dependencies and then run "node index.js" to run the code.

 ## License